gijs/applitude/index.md

 ![applitude demo application editor](demo_ide.png)

 There is a code generator which writes Objectice C code from applitude documents.
 The generated code is kept small and tidied up by making use of runtime components wherever possible.
-Have a look at [examples/demo/Generated](https://github.com/ralfebert/applitude/tree/master/examples/demo/Generated) to see the kind of code generated for applitude apps.
+Have a look at [InventorDetailViewController](https://github.com/ralfebert/applitude/blob/master/examples/demo/Generated/InventorDetailViewController.m) for an example of the code generated for applitude apps.
+The runtime components to structure iPhone apps in such a way are not tied to the DSL at all and are meant to be utilized in hand-written code as well; the DSL just adds a very convenient layer on top.

 ## Target audience